When building your site for mobile, should you build a responsive or adaptive site?

 Responsive web design

-Although it sounds like a lot of work to design, say, six or seven individual layouts with an adaptive approach, a responsive approach is also a lot of work because you’re theoretically designing infinite layouts for infinite screen sizes, and that requires a whole lot more code work – at the beginning, at least.
+Although it sounds like a lot of work to design, say, six or seven individual layouts with an adaptive approach, a responsive approach is also a lot of work because you’re theoretically designing infinite layouts for infinite screen sizes, and that requires a whole lot more code work – in the beginning, at least.

 One important factor to bear in mind is that once a website is up and running, it’s far easier to maintain a responsive design than an adaptive one.
 This is because any changes to the content of a responsive site only need to be made to one version and, if the implementation was successful, the changes will work seamlessly across all resolutions.
-Updating an adaptive design is much more work, because you have to check all the various iterations of the site to ensure that nothing breaks across your multiple layouts.
+Updating an adaptive design is much more work because you have to check all the various iterations of the site to ensure that nothing breaks across your multiple layouts.
 So although it’s more work at the outset, the overall effort of a responsive design is counterbalanced by less need for ongoing maintenance.

 Retrofitting vs starting from scratch

 Because of this, if you’re starting a new website from scratch, responsive web design is usually the better choice.
-However, if you’re just looking to retrofit an existing website with mobile optimisation, an adaptive approach is easier to implement, and you’ll see just as many benefits.
+However, if you’re just looking to retrofit an existing website with mobile optimization, an adaptive approach is easier to implement, and you’ll see just as many benefits.

 If you have an existing site and are looking to retrofit with an adaptive approach, it’s a good idea to do a device audit to see which devices are most popular among your visitors.
 Software like Google Analytics can show you which devices are being used to access your website, giving you a basis from which you can begin building your first device-specific layouts.